cazares/maps-api-scratchpad/README.md

 Note: you must generate your own Google Maps API key from: https://developers.google.com/maps/

-Also, this page is sized for a mobile browser.
+This page is sized for a mobile browser.
 But it currently doesn't perform that well on Android 2.3.

+A live demo can be found here: www.guscarez.com